chetnashah/mlnotes/ExplorationNotes.md

     - Pandas has two basic structures : Series which is like a numpy array and Dataframe which is like a two d table or like an excel sheet.
     - Useful methods on pd.Series : s.describe(), s.value_counts(), s.hist(bins, etc)

+* Use of random state in sklearn code:
+It doesn't matter if the random_state is 0 or 1 or any other integer.
+What matters is that it should be set the same value, if you want to validate your processing over multiple runs of the code.

 * Always use a scatter-matrix to get data insight. via
 ```
 // Extremly useful to find out correlation between any two variables